 Jack Kelsey – for every enjoyable and insightful long walk together.
 You’re probably the most interesting person on the planet.

 Chryso – for giving me a grounded afterthought and for keeping my brother in check.

 Ilse Crawford – for showing me that every space has a purpose.

-Omar Ehsan and family – for welcoming the incredible conversations that I always wanted at dinner parties.
+The Ehsan family – for welcoming the incredible conversations that I always wanted at dinner parties.

 Conni Watson – for consistently reaffirming my music taste with your infamous headbop.

 Alex Kent – for teaching me how a long-term friendship exists.

 Mike Doran – for showing me the beauty in UI and teaching me a new sense of humour.